-- ecosystems are the most sophisticated vehicles for collaboration, co-creation and impact generation known to us today; - ecosystems embrace a logic whereby all value is co-created; and - customers and collaborators play a key role in an ecosystem.
+- ecosystems are the most sophisticated vehicles for collaboration, value creation and impact generation known to us today; - ecosystems embrace a logic whereby all value is jointly created; - customers and collaborators play a key role in an ecosystem.

-Now onto the more intriguing part: how are ecosystems built and managed?
-What makes a good ecosystem player?
-How can firms prepare for this role?
+Now onto the more intriguing part:

+- How are ecosystems built and managed?

+- What makes a good ecosystem player?

+- How can firms prepare for this role?

-The framework I am about to show was inspired by my research group's inquiries into the topic.
-That is, a research project by myself and my colleagues at Hasselt University, Belgium, in partnership with the Norwegian School of Economics' Centre for Service Innovation35.
+The framework I am about to show to you was inspired by my former research group's inquiries into the topic as well as by my current role.
+Originally, the research project was a joint initiative by Hasselt University, Belgium, in partnership with the Norwegian School of Economics' Centre for Service Innovation35.

-In as follows, I'd like to introduce you to the intra- and inter-organizational aspects that, we find, help firms become skilled ecosystem partners.
+In the following section, I'd like to introduce you to the intra- and inter-organizational aspects that help firms become skilled ecosystem partners.

-Building and managing an ecosystem of shared value is, in essence, the building and managing of individual cultures, structures, processes and metrics, and then securing the synergies between them (across organizations and people).
+Building and managing an ecosystem of shared value is, in essence, the building and managing individual cultures, structures, processes and metrics, and then securing the synergies between them (across organizations and people).
 Sounds simple, doesn't it?
-Let's take a close look and find out.
+Let's take a closer look and find out.